What is Tennis Elbow?

 What is Your Tennis Elbow Prognosis?

-Untreated Tennis Elbows can last anywhere from 6 months to 2 years.
+Untreated Tennis Elbow can last anywhere from 6 months to 2 years.
 You are also prone to recurrence.

 Studies have shown physiotherapy to be the most effective way of managing Tennis Elbow when compared to steroid injections or giving of advice alone.
 In a recent study,